Categories

 6min

-Supplier management is essential to the delivery of quality products to the end consumer—even though its importance might not be so obvious.
+A strong supplier management process is essential to the delivery of quality products to the end consumer.

 What is supplier management?